casefabric/guide/docs/mendix/overview.md

 ## What is available

-After installation of the DCM Marketplace Add-0n, you will have the option to design case models right from Studio Pro - See [Design Case Models](designmodels) for more information.
+After installation of the DCM Marketplace Add-on, you will have the option to design case models right from Studio Pro - See [Design Case Models](designmodels) for more information.

-These models are thereafter available in the Mendix Runtime and a number of java actions allow you to start an instance of the designed model and interact with it down the line by using the provided Case Management actions. [[Using Cases]](usecases.md) explains more on how to interact with the case model within your application.
+These models are thereafter available in the Mendix Runtime and a number of java actions allow you to start an instance of the designed model and interact with it down the line by using the provided Case Management actions.
+[Interact with cases](usecases.md) explains more on how to interact with the case model within your application.

 ## Inside the Mendix Runtime